 How Does A Property Gain REO Status?

-Although REO properties often arise out of the foreclosure process – when a homeowner is unable to make their mortgage payments – the terms “REO” and “foreclosure” aren’t synonymous.
+Although REO properties often arise out of the foreclosure process – when a homeowner is unable to make their mortgage payments or pay property taxes – the terms “REO” and “foreclosure” aren’t synonymous.

 REO status might also be the result of a home being given back to the lender after the previous owner moved out or passed away at the end of a reverse mortgage.
-If the heirs are unwilling to pay off the mortgage balance, refinance the home or sell it themselves, they can give the property back to the lender or investor.
+If the heirs are unwilling to pay off the mortgage balance, refinance the home or sell it themselves, they have the option of giving the property back to the lender or investor.

 Pros And Cons Of REO Properties